mediacloud/backend/README.md

 Installation
 ------------

-Make sure you have Python > 2.6 and then install the python dependencies:
+Make sure you have Python > 2.6 (and setuptools) and then install the python dependencies:

     easy_install -Z pypubsub
     easy_install nltk